MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 DO NOT modify the query in the lines before the WHERE clause.
 However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, or some combination of the two.
 Additional WHERE clauses can be added as needed.

       SELECT DISTINCT dP.id as dataPointId, dP.xid as dataPointXid, '' as detectorType, '' as detectorName,
+      '' as alarmLevel, '' as `limit`,
-          '' as `limit`, '' as alarmLevel,
+      '' as stateValues, '' as stateInverted,
-          dP.name as dataPointName, '' as handlers_to_link,
+      '' as handlers_to_link, dP.name as dataPointName,
+      REPLACE(REPLACE(REPLACE(REPLACE(dP.dataTypeId, '1', 'BINARY'),
+        '2', 'MULTISTATE'), '3', 'NUMERIC'), '4',
+        'ALPHANUMERIC') as dataPointType,
       dS.id as dataSourceId, dS.xid as dataSourceXid,
       dS.name as dataSourceName, dS.dataSourceType
       FROM eventDetectors eD
       INNER JOIN dataPoints dP ON eD.dataPointId = dP.id
       INNER JOIN dataSources dS ON dP.dataSourceId = dS.id